-Even when filenames were more informative, I suspected (and I would find) that these photos probably had much more information in their metadata.
-(A discussion of metadata follows.)
-I wanted to get that information out into the filename, where possible, so that my efforts to sort files by filename would capture most of those whose present filenames were not highly informative.
+Even when filenames were informative, I suspected (and I would find) that these photos probably had much more information in their metadata.
+(For an explanation of metadata, see below.)
+I wanted to get that information out into the filename so that I could quickly sort files by filename (i.e., without manually inspecting the contents of files, one by one) whenever possible.

 This post describes the steps that I took to make the names of these JPGs more informative and to sort them as desired.
 Some of these steps required some work.
 Depending on the size and nature of the project, however, and on the user’s skill level and interest in learning how to do this sort of thing, these steps may be helpful.